 In attachment-based psychoanalytic psychotherapy, the working relationship between therapist and client is key to this work – put simply, what it feels like to be in the room together.
 People can have a multitude of different feelings about this type of work – anticipation, interest, eagerness and excitement, or more scary feelings such as confusion, unease or apprehension, anxiety or fear (which might even feel strong enough to be labelled as terror).
 Whatever feelings you bring, I am keen to walk beside you as we embark on a journey together to identify, understand and work through whatever is holding you back from living a life that more closely matches your hopes and dreams.

 I offer psychotherapy and counselling, time-limited or on-going input, short-term or long-term contracts and training.
+I also offer supervision for qualified healthcare practitioners including (but not limited to) counsellors and psychotherapists.

 I trained at the Bowlby Centre, to become an attachment-based psychoanalytic psychotherapist.